Helmlab: A Two-Space Family of Analytical, Data-Driven Color Spaces for UI Design Systems: Introduction

 UI design systems need accurate perceptual distance prediction for contrast checking, an achromatic axis where grays map to zero chroma for gradient interpolation, and reasonable hue-angle alignment for programmatic color manipulation.
 No existing color space provides all three.

-CIE~Lab~\cite{cie1976} and CIEDE2000~\cite{luo2001} are the standard for color-difference evaluation, but their \stress\ on \combvd\ is 29.18.
-Oklab~\cite{ottosson2020} is simple and part of CSS Color Level~4, but was optimized for hue uniformity rather than color-difference prediction, and gets \stress\ 47.5 (Euclidean) on \combvd.
-CAM16-UCS~\cite{li2017} is derived from a color appearance model but is computationally expensive and has achromatic chroma leakage ($\bar{C}=1.42$).
+CIE~Lab~\cite{cie1976} and CIEDE2000~\cite{luo2001} are the standard for color-difference evaluation, but their \stress\ on \combvd\ is 29.20.
+Oklab~\cite{ottosson2020} is simple and part of CSS Color Level~4, but was optimized for hue uniformity rather than color-difference prediction, and gets \stress\ 47.35 (Euclidean) on \combvd.
+CAM16-UCS~\cite{li2017} is derived from a color appearance model but is computationally expensive and, when used as a Cartesian distance space without its full appearance pipeline, exhibits substantial achromatic chroma leakage ($\bar{C}>1$ for D65 grays under our evaluation conditions).
 IPT~\cite{ebner1998} was optimized for hue linearity at the expense of lightness accuracy. $J_z a_z b_z$~\cite{safdar2017} targets HDR via the PQ curve but is complex and not CSS-native.
-None of these spaces jointly optimize the color-space transform and distance metric end-to-end against psychophysical data.
+None of these spaces jointly optimize the color-space transform and distance metric end-to-end against psychophysical data, and they all sacrifice at least one of the three UI requirements.

+\paragraph{Note on baseline evaluation conditions.} All baselines (CIEDE2000, OKLab, IPT, $J_z a_z b_z$, CAM16-UCS, DIN99) are scored in this paper under a uniform pre-processing pipeline: COMBVD XYZ pairs are first chromatically adapted from their stated illuminants to D65 via Bradford CAT, then each space's forward transform is applied to the adapted XYZ.
+CAM16-UCS is evaluated with its standard $L_\mathrm{A}$, $Y_\mathrm{b}$, and surround conditions (average, $S=0.69$); we do not run a per-pair appearance match.
+This setup matches \texttt{ColorBench}'s ICtCp-style adaptation handling and ensures every space sees the same data; the resulting numbers may differ from those reported in the original publications, which used different CAT methods and sub-dataset selections.
+We discuss the corresponding shift between v20b and v21 reporting in \Cref{sec:baselines}.

-In this paper, we treat the entire XYZ-to-distance pipeline as a single system with 72~learnable parameters and optimize all of them jointly against the largest available color-difference dataset.
+We treat the entire XYZ-to-distance pipeline as a single system with 72~jointly-optimized parameters (\textbf{MetricSpace}) and present a parallel, pruned variant optimized for generation (\textbf{GenSpace}, $\sim$44 parameters).
 The contributions are: